ShrikeGames/commander_gpt/README.md

 ## TODOs
+- Allow greater control over size and position of character images and subtitles so they don't have to be the same size as the window.
-- Make the animation match the audio playback's pace
+- (Maybe) Make the animation match the audio playback's pace
 - Investigate issue where openAI returned some characters that broke the Azure TTS (program still ran but it did not read it aloud)
 - (Maybe) Would be nice to support full animations or 3D models easily
   - Could look at azure's virtual assistants as one option